Reasons to use genuine HAKI

 HAKI is a market leader in system scaffolding.
 As such, we are at risk of being copied.
-Needless to say, these pirate copies are not safe – copying existing designs with lower quality materials.
-They are a step behind and unsafe.
+Needless to say, these copies do not guarantee the safety achieved with genuine HAKI components – copying existing designs with lower quality materials.

-In general, however, it may be said that a HAKI component looks much better in terms of quality than the corresponding pirate copy.
-Check pockets, welds, joints and edges – this is where the difference is most obvious.
-If they look raw, rough and manually welded and have sharp corners and edges, there is no doubt that you have a pirate copy in front of you.
+In general, however, HAKI components look much better in terms of quality than the corresponding copy.
+This can be seen by checking pockets, welds, joints and edges; where the difference is most obvious.
+If they look raw, rough, manually-welded and have sharp corners and edges, there is no doubt that this is a copy of HAKI.

 - The marking – HAKI components have a logotype and a year stamped into the metal, making them fully traceable.
-The pirate copy has no HAKI marking
+Copy has no HAKI marking.

 - The sticker – HAKI components have a HAKI sticker with all certifications.
-Pirate copies have neither stickers nor certifications.
+Copy has neither stickers nor certifications.

 - The pockets – HAKI’s pockets are welded in a robot in order to control the strength of the welded joint holding the pockets and are guaranteed to withstand a load of at least 5 tonnes.
-The pirate copy has manually welded pockets and there is a risk of their breaking under heavy loads.
+Copy has manually-welded pockets and there is a risk of their breaking under heavy loads.

-- The welds – the pirate copy has poor welds and spatter, posing a risk of injury.
+- The welds – Copy has poor welds and spatter, posing a risk of injury.

-- The hooks – the pirate copy has hooks with sharp corners and edges, posing a risk of injury.
+- The hooks – Copy has hooks with sharp corners and edges, posing a risk of injury.

 - The spigots – HAKI standards have spigots that are made by reshaping the ends of the standard tube for easier erection and maximum material strength without risking weaknesses on account of welds.